If you’ve visited an aerial yoga studio, there is a high chance that you encountered the pungent smell of essential oils.

 Before you start exercising, massaging a few drops of cedarwood essential oil onto your chest will help to maintain vitality throughout your workout.

 Furthermore, cedarwood’s chemical composition makes it highly effective when it comes to repelling insects.

-So, if you are planning to do some outdoor yoga trapeze workouts, applying cedarwood oil to the area around your workout spot can help keep bugs at bay.
+So, if you are planning to do some outdoor yoga swing workouts, applying cedarwood oil to the area around your workout spot can help keep bugs at bay.